stephenkeable/postcoder-address-lookup-node/README.md

 ## v1 to v2

-Move to ES6 syntax within module.
-Functionally the same however the getCountries() method has been removed.
+Move to ES6 syntax within module. ally the same however the getCountries() method has been removed.

 ## Install